News

 A silhouetted ensemble takes the Woody Allen-ish commentator part, and the jazz singer of 20s Annette Hanshaw narrates the eternal love mishaps of women.

-Sita Sings the Blues won the Crystal D' Annecy in the celebrated animation festival, as well as a special mention in Berlin Film Festival in 2008.
+Sita Sings the Blues won the Crystal D' Annecy in the celebrated animation festival, as well as a special mention in the Berlin Film Festival in 2008.